hijasahamed/Time-Table-Generator/README.md

 3. **Install Dependencies**: Run `flutter pub get` to install dependencies.
 4. **Configure Backend**: Choose either Firebase or SQLite for data storage and configure accordingly.
 5. **Run the Application**: Use `flutter run` to launch the app on a connected device or emulator.

-## Resources

-For help with Flutter development, view the [Flutter documentation](https://docs.flutter.dev/), which provides tutorials, samples, and guidance on mobile development.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.